-- HANDWRITING.
-The verse below is to be written in pen or pencil on A5 paper.
+- 1014 HANDWRITING.
+The verse on the next page is to be written in pen or pencil on A5 paper.
 The exhibitor's name should be stated on the back.
-7 years and under. - HANDWRITING.
-The verse below is to be written in pen on A5 paper.
+7 years and under. - 1015 HANDWRITING.
+The verse on the next page is to be written in pen on A5 paper.
 The exhibitor's name should be stated on the back.
-11 years and under. - HANDWRITING.
-The verse below is to be written in pen on A5 paper.
+11 years and under. - 1016 HANDWRITING.
+The verse on the next page is to be written in pen on A5 paper.
 The exhibitor's name should be stated on the back.
 17 years and under.